Jarosh/Example-React-tubity.ui/README.md

 1. Checkout
 2. `cd` into the `bin` directory and run `node install` command
-3. run `./webpack` command when you will need to rebuild an application
+3. run `./webpack` command when you will need to rebuild the application

 ## Installation